NinoCourtecuisse/MastersThesis/README.md

 The data needs to be saved as a comma separated CSV at [`./data/spx.csv`](./data/spx.csv) with two columns named 'date' and 'close'.
 An empty file with only the header is given as reference.

 #### Running the scripts
 The scripts to reproduce all the plots in the Master's thesis report can be found in [`./experiments`](./experiments).
+The script where our proposed method is implemented is [`./experiments/proposed_method.py`](./experiments/proposed_method.py).

 At the top of each script file, there is a comment of the form
 ```